suggitpe/spring-boot-kata/README.md

 ----
 # Homework
 As with all learning there will be a small amount of homework for you to take away.
 We want to build a new solution outside of the katas where you will build a new HR system for the company.
 We will start small and grow big, just like this project.
+You may want to consider creating a GitHub account to house this.
 Each week after the session we want you to do the following:

 1. Delete everything you did in the kata and do it again
 1. Complete the homework assignment we give you at the bottom of the kata.